 PM2.5 levels were about half as high in rooms real purifiers.

-The students had significantly lower inflammation in their blood vessels.
-They also had lower blood coagulation (a marker of blood clotting):
+The students had significantly lower inflammation.
+They also had fewer markers of blood clotting (coagulation):

 And they had less constricted blood veins: